Animal language: Aspects of human language

-Research with apes, like that of Francine Patterson with Koko (gorilla) or Allen and Beatrix Gardner with Washoe (chimpanzee), suggested that apes are capable of using language that meets some of these requirements, including arbitrariness, discreteness, and productivity.
+Research with apes, like that of Francine Patterson with Koko (gorilla) or Allen and Beatrix Gardner with Washoe (chimpanzee), suggested that apes are capable of using limited degrees of language that meet some of these requirements, including arbitrariness, discreteness, and productivity.

 In the wild, chimpanzees have been seen "talking" to each other when warning about approaching danger.
 For example, if one chimpanzee sees a snake, said chimpanzee may make a low, rumbling noise, signaling for all the other chimps to climb into nearby trees.
 In this case, the chimpanzees' communication does not indicate displacement, as it is entirely contained to an observable event.

 Arbitrariness has been noted in meerkat calls; bee dances demonstrate elements of spatial displacement; and cultural transmission has possibly occurred through language between the bonobos named Kanzi and Panbanisha.

 Claims that animals have language skills akin to humans, however, are extremely controversial.
-In his book The Language Instinct, Steven Pinker illustrates that claims of chimpanzees acquiring language are exaggerated and rest on very limited or specious evidence.
+In his book The Language Instinct, Steven Pinker argues that claims of chimpanzees acquiring language are exaggerated and rest on very limited or specious evidence.

 The American linguist Charles Hockett theorized that there are sixteen features of human language that distinguish human communication from that of animals.
 He called these the design features of language.
 The features mentioned below have so far been found in all spoken human languages, and at least one is missing from any other animal communication system.